Pazaak/dogenova/README.md

 # dogenova
-Little and simple RPG game in c# created to test IA.
+Little and simple RPG game in c# created to test AI.